-Enter the number of Forms 8858, Information Return of U.S. Persons With Respect To Foreign Disregarded Entities, attached to Form 8865.
-A disregarded entity is an entity that is disregarded as an entity separate from its owner under Regulations section 301.7701-3.
-The partnership is the tax owner of the foreign disregarded entity if it owns the assets and liabilities of the foreign disregarded entity for purposes of U.S. income tax law.
+Enter the number of Forms 8858 attached to Form 8865.
+A disregarded entity is an entity that is disregarded as an entity separate from its owner under Regulations section 301.7701-2(c)(2).
+The partnership is the tax owner of the foreign disregarded entity if it is treated as owning the assets and liabilities of the foreign disregarded entity for purposes of U.S. income tax law.

 All filers must complete Schedule A. Check box a if the person filing the return owns a direct interest in the foreign partnership.
 Check box b if the person filing the return constructively owns an interest in the foreign partnership.
 See Constructive ownership, earlier.

 All Category 1 and certain Category 3 filers must complete Schedule A-1.
 Any person already listed on Schedule A is not required to be listed again on Schedule A-1.

 Each U.S. person that owned a 10% or greater direct interest in the foreign partnership during the Category 3 filer's tax year, and

 Any other person related to the Category 3 filer that was a direct partner in the foreign partnership during that tax year.